MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/system-events.md

 Cluster network name resource '%1' failed to create its associated computer object in domain '%2' for the following reason: %3.<br><br>The associated error code
+is: %5<br><br>
-is: %5<br><br>Please work with your domain administrator to ensure that:<br>- The cluster identity '%4' can create computer objects.
-By default all computer objects are created in the 'Computers' container; consult the domain administrator if this location has been changed.<br>- The quota for computer objects has not been reached.<br>- If there is an existing computer object, verify the Cluster Identity '%4' has 'Full Control' permission to that computer object using the Active Directory Users and Computers tool.
+Please work with your domain administrator to ensure that:

+- The cluster identity '%4' can create computer objects.
+By default all computer objects are created in the 'Computers' container; consult the domain administrator if this location has been changed.
+- The quota for computer objects has not been reached.
+- If there is an existing computer object, verify the Cluster Identity '%4' has 'Full Control' permission to that computer object using the Active Directory Users and Computers tool.